 A good penetration tester always—at some point—crafts a script, changes the parameters of an attack and/or tweaks the settings of the tools (s)he is using during a test.

-Penetration testing can operate at the application- or network-level or be specific to a function, department, or a number of assets.
+Penetration testing can operate at the application- or network-level or be specific to a function, department or a number of assets.
 Alternatively, one can include the whole infrastructure and all applications.
-But that is impractical in a real world because of cost and time.
+But that is impractical in a real-world scenario because of cost and time.

 You define your scope on a number of factors, which are mainly based on risk and the importance of an asset.
 Spending a lot of money on low-risk assets that may take several days to exploit is not practical.
 After all, testing requires high-skilled knowledge, and that’s why it is costly.

 Additionally, testers often exploit a new vulnerability or discover security flaws that are not known to normal business processes, something which can take from days to few weeks.
 Because of its cost and its higher-than-average chance of causing outages, penetration testing is often conducted once a year.
 All reports are short and to the point.

-On the other hand, vulnerability scanning is the act of identifying potential vulnerabilities in network devices, such as firewalls, routers, switches, servers, and applications.
-It is automated and focuses on finding potential and known vulnerabilities on network- or application-level.
+On the other hand, vulnerability scanning is the act of identifying potential vulnerabilities in network devices such as firewalls, routers, switches, servers and applications.
+It is automated and focuses on finding potential and known vulnerabilities on the network- or application-level.
 It does not exploit the vulnerabilities.
 Vulnerability scanners merely identify known vulnerabilities and hence are not built to find zero-day exploits.

 Vulnerability scanning scope is business-wide and requires automated tools to manage the high number of assets.
 It is wider in scope than penetration testing.
 Product-specific knowledge is needed to effectively use the product of vulnerability scans, which are usually run by administrators or a security person with good networking knowledge.